NickAndroid/Accessories_Android/README.md

     }
 }
 ```
-*  Create a new loader with new config
+*  Create a new accessory with new config
 ```java
 public class Z {
     @Override